Joint Entrance Examination – Advanced: Criticism

 In 2012, Super 30 founder and mathematician Anand Kumar criticized the New Admission Norms, saying that the decision of the IITs' council to give a chance to students in the top 20% from various boards in the class 12 examinations was "a decision in haste".
 "This is one decision that will go against the poor, who don't have the opportunity to study in elite schools," he added.

-The IIT-JEE is conducted only in English and Hindi; it has been criticized as being harder for students from places where other Indian languages, like Tamil, Telugu, Kannada, Malayalam, Urdu, Oriya, Bengali, Marathi, Assamese, or Gujarati, are more prominent.
-In September 2011, the Gujarat High Court acted on a Public Interest Litigation by the Gujarati Sahitya Parishad, demanding the examinations be conducted in Gujarati also.
+The IIT-JEE is conducted only in English and Hindi; it has been criticized as being harder for students from places where other Indian languages, like Telugu, Tamil, Kannada, Malayalam, Urdu, Oriya, Bengali, Marathi, Assamese, or Gujarati, are more prominent.
+In September 2011, the Gujarat High Court acted on a Public Interest Litigation by the Gujarati Sahitya Parishad, demanding the examinations be conducted in Gujarati too.
 A second petition was made that October by Navsari's Sayaji Vaibhav Sarvajanik Pustakalaya Trust.
 Another petition was made at the Madras High Court for conducting the exam in Tamil.
 In the petition, it was claimed that not conducting the exam in the regional languages violates article 14 of the Constitution of India.
 The Pattali Makkal Katchi (PMK) party, a political party in Tamil Nadu, held a demonstration at Chennai for conducting the IIT-JEE and other national entrance exams in regional languages also, particularly Tamil in Tamil Nadu.

 The PMK party filed Public Interest Litigation in the Madras High Court to conduct the IIT-JEE entrance exam in Tamil.
 They claimed that every year 763,000 students were completing grade 12 in Tamil Nadu, 75% of them from Tamil Medium.
 They had to take the entrance exam in English or Hindi, neither of which was their medium of instruction nor their mother tongue, and so were denied their fundamental right to take the entrance exam in a language familiar to them.
 Shiv Sena urged the MHRD to conduct the IIT-JEE and other national undergraduate entrance exams in regional languages, particularly Marathi in Maharashtra.
 In 2017, the Supreme Court ordered JAB to put a bar on the ongoing counseling process.
 There were three questions comprising a total of 11 marks that were unclear.